TotoWang-hhh/Visual-Programmer/README.md

 ## About tkintertools included in this branch

-This branch includes tkintretools dev version. **Please do not use it in any other case!**
+This branch includes tkintretools dev version. **Please do not use it in any other cases!**

 The tkintertools included in this branch is an unstable version which might and really contains plenty of bugs and a few modifies for it to run on older versions of Python.